Airway-Focused Orthodontic Treatment

 • Yes!
 In more mature adults, there are options that can achieve the same results, though they do involve some form of surgical intervention.
 The two techniques Dr. Moran and Dr. White use for maxillary expansion in adults are Distraction Osteogenesis Maxillary Expansion (DOME) and Surgically Assisted Rapid Palatal Expansion (SARPE).

 Both options are multi-step procedures.
 First, our doctors place a palatal expander, sometimes along with mini-implants.
 Then, your oral surgeon surgically opens the midline suture where the maxilla meet.
 Once the suture separates, you’ll turn the expander to gradually widen the upper jaw and expand the nasal floor.
-When expansion is complete, our doctors will close the space between your front teeth that develops during the process and re-establish a healthy bite with orthodontic treatment, such as braces or Invisalign®.
+When expansion is complete, our doctors will close the space between your front teeth that develops during the process and re-establish a healthy bite with orthodontic treatment, such as LightForce® braces or clear aligners.

 Since SARPE relies on an expander that is attached to the teeth, the surgical aspect of treatment is more invasive.
 DOME uses a bone-borne appliance that exerts more force, reducing the amount of surgical intervention needed.
-Once our doctors have a diagnosis and understanding of your needs, she’ll be able to help you decide on the best treatment for your case.
+Once our doctors have a diagnosis and understanding of your needs, they’ll be able to help you decide on the best treatment for your case.